vojtsek/thesis/chapters/03_chapter.md

 spawn u-pl10 2230
 \end{verbatim}
 \end{samepage}
 Thanks to this mechanism, various scenarios can be run easily without the need of human interaction.

 The test data were collected by running the test ten times for the given count of nodes.
 The count varied from one to ten nodes involved.
 Each test was run once with chunks of 40 000 kB in size and once with 10 000 kB chunks.
 The same file was used each time as well as the encoding quality.
-Each test stored various results, among others the average times needed for transfer and encoding, number of chunks, quality and count of involved nodes.
+Each test gathered various results, among others the average times needed for transfer and encoding, number of chunks, quality and count of involved nodes.
 Because we had not the chance to run the tests in some dedicated network, the computation times may vary for the given setting depending on the current conditions.
 The tests showed however, that if we multiply the average time needed to encode one chunk by the count of chunks, the product corresponds to the time that would be taken by the normal encoding process.
 This allows us to deal with the problem, because we can compare the time with this computed estimation and the error will be minimal.
 The desired values have been gathered in two ways.
 Some of them, for example average transfer and encoding times, are measured directly in the program and then outputted in special file.
 The script just reads it from this file.
 The rest of the values is obtained in the script.

 ## Results
 ### Linear Model
 Measurings showed, that the dependence between the number of involved nodes and the improvement is approximately logarithmic.
 Work with the data and the model was performed in the R Studio program.
 To evaluate the data, simple linear regression model was used.
 Specifically, subsequent formula was used: